Wednesday, 13 November 2024

 What are some of those facts?
 It was only 12 months ago – just a little over 12 months ago – when the then Premier Daniel Andrews got up and said to everybody, ‘We are going to embark on yet another reset of our housing policy.
 We’re going to create 80,000 homes a year.’
 It is an absolute, blatant lie.
 It is a lie because it is misleading and a mistruth to the people of Victoria to put that statement out when you have done absolutely nothing to create it.

 It was only four years ago that the first Big Housing Build promises were made to the people of Victoria.
 Those Big Housing Build promises were a series of promises made to the most vulnerable people in Victoria.
 They were promises made to the homeless, to people without homes and to the lowest income people in this state.
 What did the then Premier Daniel Andrews and his housing minister Richard Wynne promise?
 They promised within four years – so right now, today – for the homeless in Victoria a 10 per cent increase in social and public housing.
 What have we seen?
 We have seen barely a 3 per cent increase.
 Why is that?
 It is because this government, with so many of the projects it undertakes, does not know how to complete a project properly.
 It does not know how to complete a project efficiently and with purpose.
-Instead they have actually over the last six months, from the most recent figures that they have allowed to be released to the public – because we are running 12 months behind.
+Instead they have actually over the last six months, from the most recent figures that they have allowed to be released to the public – because we are running 12 months behind – gone backwards.
 The most recent figures, leaked to the opposition, show that we actually went backwards in public housing.
 Can you believe that?
-We have spent four a half billion dollars and we went backwards in public housing.
+We have spent $4.5 billion and we have gone backwards in public housing.

-But the 400 or 500 homes that we went back are only half the problem.
-The bigger problem is that over the four years of the big build, we have three and half thousand fewer bedrooms in public housing in this state.
+But the 400 or 500 homes that we have gone backwards are only half the problem.
+The bigger problem is that after four years of the big build we have 3500 fewer bedrooms in public housing in this state.
 You talk about this line, ‘We’re number one for supporting renters.’
 What about the most vulnerable families in the state, who desperately need housing provided by the state?
-They have got – after four and a half billion dollars, after four years and after an ironclad guarantee from this government that they were going to improve public housing – three and a half thousand fewer bedrooms.
-I mean, the only way this government can even begin to work on the homeless list – which, mind you, is 300 per cent higher than it was when we left government in 2014.
-You have increased the homeless crisis in Victoria by 300 per cent, you have gone backwards in bedrooms, you have decreased public housing and you have spent a heck a lot of money.
+They have got – after $4.5 billion, after four years and after an ironclad guarantee from this government that they were going to improve public housing – 3500 fewer bedrooms.
+There is only one way this government can even begin to work on the homeless list, which, mind you, is 300 per cent higher than it was when we left government in 2014.
+You have increased the homelessness crisis in Victoria by 300 per cent, you have gone backwards in bedrooms, you have decreased public housing and you have spent a heck of a lot of money.
 That is an extraordinarily poor performance.

 What is worse is that I was prepared to cut this government some slack as Shadow Minister for Housing and say, ‘Oh, well, they’re not going to get a 10 per cent increase in the first year and maybe not the second year.’
-But their commitment was pretty clear: in four years, a 10 per cent increase in housing.
+But their commitment was pretty clear: after four years, a 10 per cent increase in housing.
 We thought, ‘We’ll let them have a go and see if they can get that.’
-When the most recent Victorian housing register, the homeless list, came out with the most recent figures, could you believe that the list went up 3100 families in one quarter?
+When the most recent Victorian housing register, the homeless list, came out with the most recent figures, can you believe that the list went up 3100 families in one quarter?
 That is a third of the total homeless list that existed when we were in government in 2014.
 I mean, it was bad enough then, in 2014, at 9900, but this government added 3100 in just one quarter – after spending $4.6 billion and after promising everybody that within four years there would be a 10 per cent increase.
 So when we talk about this matter of public importance, it is absolutely a matter of public importance.
 This government is not number one for approving and building new homes, and certainly not its own homes.
 I mean, it is an abject failure at building its own homes, but then to say it is supporting renters – can you imagine the distress and the heartache?
 Literally more than 60,000 families – approximately 120,000, 130,000 people – every day in Victoria are waiting longer for less from this government, and it is a crisis here in Victoria.

 So what do we know about that?
 We know that if you are a family escaping domestic violence and absolutely desperate for shelter, for a home, for somewhere safe to keep you and your children, you are now waiting twice as long as you did six years ago.
 You are waiting 24 months.
 Interestingly, in this year’s budget the government keeps trying to reset it, and every year it puts in the budget an estimate that it is going to be a 10-month wait.
 It does not get to 10 months; it just keeps increasing.
-Every single year of this government since 2014, the waiting times for a home have increased; the waiting lists have increased.
+Every single year of this government since 2014 the waiting times for a home have increased; the waiting lists have increased.
 The only way you can deal with increasing waiting lists and longer wait times is to increase housing stock and increase bedrooms.
 What has this government done in order to combat the ever-increasing wait times?
-They have decreased bedrooms, they have decreased public housing stock and they have only marginally increased – less than a third of what they promised four years ago has been delivered in the overall social housing space.
+They have decreased bedrooms, they have decreased public housing stock and only a marginal increase – less than a third of what they promised four years ago – has been delivered in the overall social housing space.
 It is an indictment on this state.

-What we also now know is that not only have this government single-handedly destroyed, held back and just shown no capacity to deliver on social and public housing, but they are now attacking the private housing market.
+What we also now know is that not only have this government single-handedly destroyed, held back and just shown no capacity to deliver on social and public housing but they are now attacking the private housing market.
 How do we know that?
-In Victoria once again we are number one, but we are not number one for solving the housing crisis, we are not number one for providing good tenant options and we are not number one for getting more houses; we are now number one for the most amount of distressed sales of homes here in Victoria.
+In Victoria once again we are number one, but we are not number one for solving the housing crisis, we are not number one for providing good tenant options and we are not number one for getting more houses; we are now number one for the most number of distressed sales of homes here in Victoria.
 They are distressed sales because the people who bought them cannot afford to keep them.

 This government cannot in any way claim it is number one as a landlord, it cannot claim it is number one at building houses and it cannot claim it is number one for renters rights.
 In this crazy situation of penalising the private property market through out-of-control land taxes and out-of-control regulations – I mean, the government has again trumpeted and foreshadowed even more penalties, costs and charges to put on landlords – these are all the wrong settings.
 They are heading in the wrong direction, and this state has a massive problem.
 People judge the capacity of a government by the way it treats its most vulnerable, and this government has done an appalling job at looking after the most vulnerable.
 After all the billions that have been spent, to think that we have less now to offer our most vulnerable: we have less bedrooms, we have less homes, we have less opportunities; we have people waiting longer – lists growing longer – for somewhere to call home.
 This government cannot in any way claim any credit.
 The only thing they can claim is that they are 100 per cent responsible for the mess that we find in housing, rentals and critical housing in the state of Victoria.

 Lauren KATHAGE (Yan Yean) (17:50): I am so pleased to contribute to this matter of public importance, and can I start by acknowledging that we have in the chamber right now a fantastic Minister for Planning and Minister for the Suburbs.
 I know that my colleagues here will agree that she has done and continues to do a fabulous job.
-I think one of the things that sets our minister apart is the way that she listens.
+I think one of the things that set our minister apart is the way that she listens.
 She listens to communities, she listens to families and she listens to members about what is needed for a good life in Victoria.
 Before this most recent announcement she put the hard yards in travelling the state, talking to people about the vision for Victoria, putting people first and putting families and family life first.

 Can I contrast that with the former Minister for Planning, who we had in the chamber before.
 Boasting, he said, ‘I am the king of housing approvals’ – boasting, really, about putting developers first, about releasing land lots and making some people very rich.
 Is that something to be boasting about?
 I think the former Minister for Planning should have listened less to developers and more to community, which is what our fantastic minister does and has done.

 I can give you an example.
 We have a minister who comes and listens about issues around schools and parks, who understands that for a good life in Victoria we cannot have this ‘king of housing approvals’ approach where the former minister said that he had 577 lots approved.
-Can we also compare and contrast that he was very proud of that number but he did not speak about the number of dollars spent on infrastructure for those communities where he released the lots.
+Can we also compare and contrast that he was very proud of that number, but he did not speak about the number of dollars spent on infrastructure for those communities where he released the lots.
 He certainly did not boast, ‘I’m the king of infrastructure.’
 No, he said, ‘I’m the king of housing approvals.
 I’m the king of opening up lots,’ not of infrastructure.
 Let us be really clear about that, because when they were in government they did not spend a cent on infrastructure in Yan Yean, so shame on them for that and shame on him for coming in here and boasting of his record as a planning minister, because we continue to grapple with the impacts of his decisions.

 One of the great things that the minister has done is to work on the phasing and staging of precinct structure plans over the coming year.
-Over the school holidays I doorknocked over 250 families in Wallara Waters and Newbridge in Wallan and spoke to them about life, how things are, how I can help them, and one of the key concerns for families and community members there is around the sequencing of development, so making sure that when we build a school we have got the roads that are ready to take the traffic and when we open up new lots we have got jobs that are ready for people to work so they do not have to travel as far.
-Of all the announcements that have been made over the past few weeks by this government, the one that pleases me the most is the sequencing and the staging of PSPs.
-For example, those families that I spoke to in Wallara Waters and in Newbridge can look forward to having a new school built – a new primary school.
+Over the school holidays I doorknocked over 250 families in Wallara Waters and Newbridge in Wallan and spoke to them about life, how things are and how I can help them, and one of the key concerns for families and community members there is around the sequencing of development, so making sure that when we build a school we have got the roads that are ready to take the traffic and when we open up new lots we have got jobs that are ready for people to work so they do not have to travel as far.

+Of all the announcements that have been made over the past few weeks by this government, the one that pleases me the most is the sequencing and staging of PSPs.
+For example, those families that I spoke to in Wallara Waters and Newbridge can look forward to having a new primary school built.
 The sod has been turned.
 We are advertising for a principal, and a fantastic new public school will open in 2026.
 In the coming weeks we will have excavators and augers doing geotech assessments for the Wallan ramps.
-I know the members for Kalkallo joins me in welcoming seeing those getting built.
+I know the member for Kalkallo joins me in welcoming seeing those getting built.
 We will have a new maternal child health service.
 We will have two new kindergartens for the community.
 This is all before the new lots are open.

 We do not have a minister boasting about opening up new housing lots.
 We have a humble minister who is going about making sure – I might tear up – that families have what they want and what they need in the outer suburbs.
 I know those opposite are not interested in the outer suburbs.
 I know the member for Brighton does not want our type in his area.
-But I am telling you now that the humble and the hardworking people of the north are the best of Victoria, and I am so proud to represent them.
+But I am telling you now that the humble and hardworking people of the north are the best of Victoria, and I am so proud to represent them.

 A member interjected.

 Lauren KATHAGE: I know the west is the best too.
 Can I tell you, talking about that same community, a Liberal member of the upper house was quoted in our local paper.
 That sequencing, staging and careful thinking through of development he is quoted in our local paper as opposing.
 He says it means that developers will have to pay increased tax or increased costs while they wait until they can sell their lots to the public.
 So his concern is about developers’ hip pockets.
 His concern is that developers will not make as much money.
 His concern is developers’ balance sheets, and our concern is busy families making ends meet.
 It tells you everything about the difference between those opposite and us.
 We are focused on families.
 We are focused on delivering for them.
 I am really proud to be part of this government, because it is about being fair.
 It is about being fair and making sure that all Victorians have access to good services and good facilities, and sometimes those opposite think that as well.
 Sometimes they do.
-We know that when some of the Liberal members are talking, it sounds like they are talking about the member for Brighton.
+We know that when some of the Liberal members are talking it sounds like they are talking about the member for Brighton.
 We have seen some protesters lately, haven’t we, and one member said:

 … protesters … swoop in quicker than a seagull to a chip on St Kilda beach.
 To put it plainly, these Green-tinged councils and political elites are the new xenophobes.
 While these do-gooders and hand wringers might think they are fighting a holy war … all they end up doing is sending young families packing to growth areas like Mickleham, Beveridge and Wallan.

 That was a Liberal member of the upper house speaking, and it was as though he was speaking directly to the member for Brighton, who does not think that we are good enough.
-It sounds like I am exaggerating, but of course the upper house member who represents the same community as I do in the areas of Whittlesea and surrounds – does anyone know which quote I am going to – famously said:
+It sounds like I am exaggerating, but of course the upper house member who represents the same community as I do in the areas of Whittlesea and surrounds – does anyone know which quote I am going to? – famously said:

 There is no point putting a very low income, probably welfare-dependent family in the best street in Brighton where the children cannot mix with others or go to the school with other children or where they do not have the same ability to have the latest in sneakers and iPhones et cetera.
 We have got to make sure that people can actually fit into a neighbourhood.